15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Mississippi availability of facilities

-The state maintains varying types of assisted living options, officially called “personal care homes”.
-These facilities must provide personal care, health monitoring, and support with daily activities.
-All facilities undergo inspections every 24 months and must renew their licenses annually.
-While inspection reports aren’t available online, the Directory of Mississippi Health Facilities maintains a current list of licensed providers.
+The state's assisted living facilities, officially called "personal care homes," must provide personal care, health monitoring, and daily activity support.
+Inspections occur every 24 months, and facilities must renew licenses annually.
+While inspection reports aren't available online, the Directory of Mississippi Health Facilities maintains a current list of licensed providers.

 Alabama

-Alabama presents substantial value for seniors seeking affordable care options in 2025, ranking among the most economical states for assisted living nationwide.
+Alabama offers affordable care options for seniors, ranking among the most economical states nationwide.

 Alabama assisted living cost

-Monthly assisted living costs in Alabama average $4,710, offering significant savings compared to the national median of $6,077.
-Regional pricing shows notable variation:
+Monthly assisted living in Alabama averages $4,710, notably less than the national median of $6,077.
+Regional costs vary:

 - Gadsden area: $2,785